pochunsun/pochunsun.github.io/about/index.md

 (Jul 2021 - Present)<br>
 #### R&D Engineer
 <ol>
-<li>Design engineer for high power magnetics:</li>

-- Designing the high power magnetics for automotive applications, such as electrical reactor, transformer, PFC choke, output choke (including coupled inductors) for EV/HEV/FCEV.
-- I mainly focus on on board charger (OBC) and DCDC converters in powertrain, such as 11kW/22kW CLLLC or DAB (in three/two phases) OBC Xfmr, and phase-shifted full bridge(PSFB) DC/DC Xfmr.
-- Recently, I have involved in numerous projects that are related to OBC+DCDC combined Xfmr, a state-of-the-art concept where we integrate OBC Xfmr and DCDC Xfmr into a single Xfmr.
-This high-end Xfmr might become a cost-effective solution in the future.

 <li>Developing automated design by Python:</li>

 - I am familiar with Python and proficient in constructing theoretical models and solving mathematical problems.